Nishthakumari/NeST-fq-comparisons/nitk-nest-experiments/README.md

 sudo python3 dumbbell_using_cubic.py 1ms 1000mbit 0.5ms 10000mbit
 ```

-- The flent data file will be generated in a directories of each node.
+- The data file will be generated in a directories of each node.